-I’ve spent about 2 weeks in the area, exploring the hippie town and the cute little neighbor San Pancho, which, is becoming more popular for those who are more into a laid back and peaceful atmosphere.
+I’ve spent about 2 weeks in the area, exploring the hippie town and the cute little neighbor San Pancho, which, is becoming more popular for those who are more into a laid-back and peaceful atmosphere.

-It is in fact considered now the best place to go in Mexico, or one of them.
+It is in fact considered now the best place to go in Mexico or one of them.

 …or watch the people swirling freely on the waves while feeling awkward for not being able to do the same.
 Damn, it seems so easy!

 The longboard lovers go to La Lancha beach located about 10 km from Sayulita, past Punta de Mita right in front of a Pemex (gas station) and a surf shop, one of the most expensive I have ever heard of, to be honest.

-Seafood is obviously the most demanded plate, but the vegetarian crowds have their special spots as well.
+Seafood is the most demanded plate, but the vegetarian crowds have their special spots as well.
 So, where to eat in Sayulita?

 Although it’s possible that you didn’t fly a thousand miles to shop, you might want to take a look at the variety of original artifacts showcased in the trendy Sayulita shops, which is in a way part of the local culture and one of the reasons why it turned from a fishing town to a trendsetter spot.

-What stands out is the Huichol art, which from its humble origin has become one of the fashion icons of the region.
+What stands out is Huichol art, which from its humble origin has become one of the fashion icons of the region.
 The beautiful multicolored beaded works have taken over the jewelry scene and have become a precious exclusive gift offered in the coolest places.